Demographics of Eritrea: Saho

 The Saho represent 4% of Eritrea's population.
 They principally reside in the Debubawi Keyih Bahri Region and the Northern Red Sea Region of Eritrea.
 Their language is called Saho.
-They are predominantly Muslim, although a few Christians known as the Irob live in the Debub Region of Eritrea and the Tigray region of Ethiopia.
+They are predominantly Muslim, although a few Christians known as the Irob live in the Debub region of Eritrea and the Tigray region of Ethiopia.

 Bilen

 The Bilen in Eritrea represent around 3% of the country's population.
 They are primarily concentrated in the north-central areas, in and around the city of Keren, and south towards Asmara, the nation's capital.
-Many of them entered Eritrea from Kush (central Sudan) in the 8th century and settled at Merara, after which they went to Lalibela and Lasta.
+Many of them entered Eritrea from Kush (central Sudan) in the 8th century and settled at Merara, after which they went to Wag and Lasta.
 The Bilen then returned to Axum in Ethiopia's Tigray Province, and battled with the natives; in the resulting aftermath, the Bilen returned to their main base at Merara.
 The Bilen include adherents of both Islam and Christianity.
-They speak the Bilen as a mother tongue.
+They speak the Bilen language as a mother tongue.
 Christian adherents are mainly urban and have interbred with the Tigrinya who live in the area.
 Muslim adherents are mainly rural and have intermingled with the adjacent Tigre.

 Beja

 The Beja in Eritrea, or Hedareb, constitute 2% of local residents.
 They mainly live along the north-western border with Sudan.
-Group members are predominantly Muslim and communicate in Hedareb as a first or second language.
+Group members are predominantly Muslim and communicate in Beja as a first or second language.
 The Beja also include the Beni-Amer people, who have retained their native Beja language alongside Hedareb.